CBS votes to end Redstone control, needs court approval

-(Reuters) - CBS Corp’s (CBS.N) board on Thursday approved a special dividend that would cut controlling shareholder Shari Redstone’s stake in the U.S. media company to about 20 percent, a move that requires approval by a Delaware court.
+(Reuters) - CBS Corp’s (CBS.N) board on Thursday voted to end Shari Redstone’s control of the company, a move aimed at stopping a merger between CBS and sister company Viacom Inc (VIAB.O) and which will require approval by a Delaware court.

-The vote was an act of defiance aimed at preventing a merger with sister company, Viacom Inc (VIAB.O).
+The board approved 11-3 a special dividend that would cut the Redstone family’s stake to about 20 percent from 80 percent, CBS said in a statement.

 The Redstone family’s National Amusements Inc controls both CBS and Viacom.
 NAI has said it wants to merge them if both companies support the deal.